BrofessorTec/Lab5/README.md

 It looks like the main issue is that I am getting JSON response when I enter it in a browser, but getting HTML response data when I try it from the program and not sure how to reformat this.<br>
 Trying a different API GET call for players with a certain title looks like it is returning JSON data correctly, but both calls are still causing an Exception that I do not understand. <br>
 Tried creating a JSONInfo class that will allow separation between the header and the actual data since this seemed like it was causing an issue, but still not fixed <br>
+It looks like the Player Get request is being forbidden for some reason.... willl have to repurpose this project to another functionality. <br>